equinor/WINC_OnePager/README.md

     This command tells pip to install the current directory (i.e., the project) as a package.

--   **Installation From Requirements (With Cloning)**: If you've cloned the repository and wish to install all the required dependencies as listed in the requirements.txt file, execute:
+-   **Using `pip install -r requirements.txt`**: This method is specific to situations where the repository has been cloned.
+It will install the dependencies specified in the requirements.txt file:
     ```shell
     pip install -r requirements.txt
     ```